awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticsearch-domain-nodetonodeencryptionoptions.md

-# Elasticsearch Domain NodeToNodeEncryptionOptions<a name="aws-properties-elasticsearch-domain-nodetonodeencryptionoptions"></a>
+# AWS::Elasticsearch::Domain NodeToNodeEncryptionOptions<a name="aws-properties-elasticsearch-domain-nodetonodeencryptionoptions"></a>

-<a name="aws-properties-elasticsearch-domain-nodetonodeencryptionoptions-description"></a>The `NodeToNodeEncryptionOptions` property type specifies whether node\-to\-node encryption is enabled\.
+Specifies whether node\-to\-node encryption is enabled\.

-<a name="aws-properties-elasticsearch-domain-nodetonodeencryptionoptions-inheritance"></a> `NodeToNodeEncryptionOptions` is a property of the [AWS::Elasticsearch::Domain](aws-resource-elasticsearch-domain.md) resource type\.

 ## Syntax<a name="aws-properties-elasticsearch-domain-nodetonodeencryptionoptions-syntax"></a>